The signs of foot and mouth disease, what to do if you suspect it in your animals and measures to prevent its spread.

-It doesn’t affect humans.
+It does not affect humans.

 The last outbreak in Great Britain was in 2007.
+There are no current cases or control zones in the UK.

-How to spot foot and mouth disease
+Signs of foot and mouth disease

 - in the mouth